aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 ### Default Node Configuration

-Pods that contain no node selectors, node affinites, or tolerations can potentially be assigned to any node with any configuration.
+Pods that do not specify node selectors or affinities can potentially be assigned to any node with any configuration.
 There may be cases where you require these pods to schedule to a specific capacity type or architecture but assigning the relevant node selectors or affinities to all these workload pods may be too tedious or infeasible.
 Instead, we want to define a cluster-wide default configuration for nodes launched using Karpenter.

 By assigning a higher `.spec.weight` value and restricting a provisioner to a specific capacity type or architecture, we can set default configuration for the nodes launched by pods that don't have node configuration restrictions.